About this Notice

 Our websites may, from time to time, contain links to and from third party websites.
 If you follow a link to any of these websites, please check their privacy policies.

 We will keep your information only for as long as necessary depending on the purpose for which it was provided.
-Details of retention periods for different aspects of your personal information are available in our retention policy which is available from the Data Protection Officer.
+Details of retention periods for different aspects of your personal information are available in our retention schedule which is available from our Data Protection Officer.

 When determining the relevant retention periods, we will take into account factors including: